Turkish Delight (Literally) at Istanbul’s Spice Market:

 In Turkish, the name of the Spice Bazaar translates as “Egyptian Market” because construction of the complex was originally funded by taxes from Egyptian imports.
 As I emphasized in my first Turkey article and shall say again, for centuries, Turkey has been a connecting central point between Africa, Asia, and Europe.
 In many ways, it remains so today.

-Gifts or Window Shopping at the Spice Bazaar?
+Gifts or Window Shopping at this Istanbul Market?

 Back into the Spice Market we go.
 As my fellow travel bloggers began buying up boxes of Turkish Delight, I cozied up to a hot glass of Turkish tea.
-One of my secrets for budget travel is to refrain from buying too many gifts (which is a cinch for me since gifts are not my “Love Language”), but I can see how the Spice Bazaar would be a gifter’s dream!
+One of my secrets for budget travel is to refrain from buying too many gifts (which is a cinch for me since gifts are not my “Love Language” — though I do enjoy mindful gifts), but I can see how the Spice Bazaar would be a gifter’s dream!

 Shopping Brings People Together

-As I wandered up the store’s steep ladder to a room lined with ornate plates, I thought about what brought our group to Istanbul.
-Yes, Turkish Airlines had gathered 29 top travel bloggers to tour Turkey, but with the world as it is now, it became clear to me that this wasn’t just about tourism: it’s about positive diplomacy.
+As I wandered up the store’s steep ladder to a room lined with ornate plates, I thought about what brought our group to this Istanbul market.
+Yes, Turkish Airlines had gathered 29 top travel bloggers to tour Turkey (and I was tired as a mother, so I gladly went), but with the world as it is now, it became clear to me that this wasn’t just about tourism: it’s about positive diplomacy.

 The Greek or Turkish Baklava Fight